 Fontenoy, was a major engagement of the War of the Austrian Succession, fought between the forces of the Pragmatic Allies – comprising mainly Dutch, British, and Hanoverian troops under the command of the Duke of Cumberland – and a French army under Maurice de Saxe, commander of King Louis XV’s forces in the Low Countries.
 The battle is notable for several reasons.
 It was one of the most important in the war, and for the French a famous victory and the masterpiece of Marshal Saxe.
-The secenario can be found here.
-An alternate scenario can be found here.
+This scenario is currently offline while it is being updated.

 Soor, 30th September 1745

 Three months after the battle of Hohenfriedberg, Prince Charles exploited Frederick’s carelessly laid “Camp of Staudenz” to launch a surprise attack on the diminished Prussian army.
 Having stripped off many detachments during his march through Bohemia, Frederick’s numbers had been reduced to 22,500 effectives.
 Prince Charles then discovered that Frederick had failed to occupy the Graner-Koppe, the hill north of Burkersdorf that dominated the landscape to the east and south.
 The Prussians detected the Austrian presence, however, and moved first to the attack despite all the Austrian advantages of surprise and terrain.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.

 Kesselsdorf, 15th December 1745

 Two Prussian columns, one led by Frederick, the second by the Leopold the ‘Old Dessauer’ were converging on Dresden, the capital of Saxony, which was then an Austrian ally.
 Interposed between Leopold and Dresden was Rutowsky with an army of Saxons.
 Rapidly marching towards Dresden and Rutowsky was prince Charles who hoped to be able to reinforce both.
 Leopold moved slowly and deliberately forward entering Saxon territory on 29 November and advanced on Rutowsky at Leipzig, whereupon Rutowsky retired towards Dresden.
 By 12 December, Leopold reached Meissen and joined with a corps under Lehwaldt.
 Rutowsky was reinforced by some Austrians under Grünne and took up a position at Kesselsdorf, 5 miles west of Dresden, that covered Dresden while leaving him closer to the advancing Charles than Leopold was to Frederick.
 The Saxons deployed along a ridge that ran from Kesselsdorf to the river Elbe and that was fronted by a stream and marshy ground.
-The scenario can be found here.
+This scenario is currently offline while it is being updated.